Colorado’s

 Project Update

-Colorado’s Power Pathway construction starts on Segments 2 and 3
+Colorado’s Power Pathway construction underway on Segments 2 and 3

 Construction Activities Update